pomdb/pomdb-go/README.md

 ### Encoding strategy

 PomDB uses base64 encoding to store index values.
 This allows for a consistent and predictable way to store and retrieve objects, and ensures that the index keys are valid S3 object keys.
 The length of the index key is limited to 1024 bytes.
-If the index key exceeds this limit, PomDB will return an error.
+If the encoded index key exceeds this limit, PomDB will return an error.